 A team may have two leaders who share a set of guidebooks yet the books should not be shared among several different teams.
 This is so that the teens who are leading the teams can have the material in their hands.
 The Team Leader Guidebooks are meant to be just that – workbooks which the team leaders write in and make their own.

-Can I purchase a set of books for the team leaders without the other kit items ?
+Can I purchase an extra set of team leaders curriculum books ?
 Can I purchase additional Team Leader shirts for my additional team leaders?

-Yes, you can find the Conquest and Challenge Team Leader Book series and t-shirts a la carte on the store without purchasing the entire Team Leader Kit.
-Challenge and Conquest also offer adult leader kit shirts a la carte.
+Yes, you can find the Conquest and Challenge Team Leader Book series and t-shirts a la carte on the store.

 What about adult volunteers supplies?

-You can purchase an Adult Leader t-shirt for all adult volunteers on your team as well as Team Leader books for those who train the youth leaders.
+You can purchase an Adult Leader t-shirt for all adult volunteers on your team as for those who train the youth leaders.

 Why must I purchase and annual membership package, I just want some curriculum?

 Conquest and Challenge are a youth ministry comprehensive programs that run weekly and concurrent with the school year.
 We offer much more than a book of curriculum, and there are many pieces that all work in conjunction together for the adult leaders, team (teen) leaders, and members.
 The annual membership is a license to run the program for a period of one year, providing the parish, school or institution with the rights to use the name, logos, materials, online resources, promotions, etc. Conquest and Challenge are priced competitively lower than other Catholic Youth Ministry programs, especially in all of the resources that are provided.